b0bf15h/dsa4266_wooper/README.md

 \
 **E.g.** "train_OHE.pkl" , "validation_OHE.pkl", "train_final_OHE.pkl", "test_final_OHE.pkl".

-### If your raw data is not zipped, then specify unzip = False, and the filename of your data file in the unlabelled_data() function
+### If your raw data is not zipped, then modify the unlabelled_data() function in the respective python scripts run by the shell script
 **E.g.** Replacing the first line with the second line
 ```
 parsed_data = DataParsing(self.raw_data).unlabelled_data()